 David Thiel <email@example.com>

 In the year 1987, at the John F. Kennedy Space Center, NASA launched the last of America's deep space probes.
 The payload, perched on the nose cone of the massive rocket, was a one-man exploration vessel - Ranger 3.
 Aboard this compact starship, a lone astronaut - Captain William "Buck" Rogers - was to experience cosmic forces beyond all comprehension.
-An awesome brush with death: in the blink of an eye, his life support systems were frozen by temperatures beyond imagination. ...
+An awesome brush with death: in the blink of an eye, his life support systems were frozen by ...

 See more »